 |Progress Toward Outcome||

-Provided assistance to prepare for the accession to the Revised Kyoto Convention; to conduct Time Release Studies; to undertake a mid-term review of the 4-year Customs Reform and Modernization Strategy and Action Plan (2013-2017) and formulation of the next phase Strategy and Action Plan (2017-2021); to prepare a Client Service Desk SOP to sustain the quality service of the client service centers.
+Provided assistance to prepare for the accession to the Revised Kyoto Convention; to conduct Time Release Studies; to undertake a mid-term review of the 4-year Customs Reform and Modernization Strategy and Action Plan (2013-2017) and to formulate the next phase Strategy and Action Plan (2017-2021); to prepare a Client Service Desk SOP to sustain the quality service of the client service centers.

 Provided assistance in the implementation of the ASYCUDA World system.